WaveBirdDash/dnd5e-mote/docs/ch-2-people-of-mote/organizations/the-commune/members/rob-tealeaf.md

 ## Personality

 Rob's allegiances can shift with the wind if it suits his own drive for self-preservation.
-His only true ties are to the Tealeaf family, despite their current estrangement.
+His only true ties are to the Tealeaf family, despite his current estrangement.